Q: What age does my child need to be to take lessons?

 Q: Do the teachers teach you to read music?

-Yes.
+A: Yes.
 You will learn to read music and some music theory.
-Remember music is a language, just like English, except the music
+Remember music is a language, just like English, except the musical alphabet goes only from A to G.

 Q: If my schedule changes, how difficult will it be to change my lesson time?